 - 4 cloves whole

-- large handful of leafy greens
+- leafy greens chopped

 - Put the coconut cream and all the spices into the slow cooker.
 Mix to make your own delicious homemade curry paste.